pnp/blog/content/post/flexible-and-powerful-logging-using-pnp-logging-in-spfx.md

 The generator will ask you a couple of questions,
--   Enter the webpart name as your solution name, and then select Enter.
+-   Enter the web part name as your solution name, and then select Enter.
 -   Select Create a subfolder with the solution name for where to place the files.
 -   Select **Y** to allow the solution to be deployed to all sites immediately.
 -   Select **N** on the question if the solution contains unique permissions.
--   Enter the webpart name.
+-   Enter the web part name.
--   Enter the webpart description.
+-   Enter the web part description.
 -   Choose the framework as '**React**'.
 Once the project is created, install the required **pnp** modules from npm using the below command.
-I had created a webpart with the name **PnPLogging**.
+I had created a web part with the name **PnPLogging**.